• Welcome to The SAHM Survival Guide!

 5.)
 Make a large ‘I Spy’ bottle

-We used a 2 liter bottle to create a jumbo-sized bottle for some ‘I Spy’ fun.
+We used a 2-liter bottle to create a jumbo-sized bottle for some ‘I Spy’ fun.
 I used simple things found around our home: a safety pin, crayon, pencil eraser, beads, small foam shape, coins, rocks, pom poms, pipe cleaner twisted into a small spiral, etc. You don’t need to go out and buy little do-dads.
 Check around the house: even a Lego brick, or a googly eye will work!

 I had my son help me put the bottle together, and I took pictures of groups of the items that we put inside before they were added so I could create a worksheet as well.

-(Copy and paste the pics of each group of items in the bottle into a Word document as shown for the scavenger hunt, and print it out.)
+(Copy and paste the pics of each group of items in the bottle into a Word document as shown for the scavenger hunt and print it out.)
 I slipped it into a plastic sleeve and my son placed an ‘x’ over the items or group when he found them.

 My toddler liked looking at the bottle as well.
 She poked at the side of the bottle in order to pop items that were stuck to the side (due to static) back into the rice.
+It was a large DIY sensory bottle.

 From the front seat, you could hold the sheet and ask your child, “How many red beads can you count?” or “Can you find the blue crayon?”
 This way, again, you are adding interaction.